creativedrewy/awesome-mobile-solana-apps/README.md

 ## Contributing

-- In order to qualify for this list, an app must already be released on an existing app store, or at least be going through the review process and have a testflight/test track enrollment link on at least one public app store.
+- In order to qualify for this list, an app must already be released on an existing app store, or at least be going through the review process & have a Testflight/test track enrollment link on at least one public app store.
 - Apps that are being built but not yet released will not be added.
 Release your app so you can put it on this list!
-- Add your entry in alphabetical order, based on the first letter or character of the app name.
+- Add your entry in alphabetical order in its respective category, based on the first letter or character of the app name.
 - Adding your own app or game is preferable.
 You may add someone else's entry as long as all information is accurate.
 - PWAs have a special table of their own at the end of the category list.